ChrisZeThird/ChrisZeThird/README.md

-My aspiration is to become a Theoritical Physicist.
-But Physics isn't all, because Mathematics and Computer Science are essential to me.
-Considering the programming classes at University were really low level, I want to code on my own, working on various programs to complement my work.
+My goal is to become a Theoritical Physicist.
+But Physics isn't all, and requires a solid mathematical background.
+Moreover, I found myself passionate by the field of computer science and programing.
+It became clear that I wanted to associate each of those field in my studies and career.

-**You can reach me out on my discord server if you wish: https://discord.gg/eUuFBmyN5G**
+**You can reach me out on my discord server if you have question about my work: https://discord.gg/eUuFBmyN5G**